K-PAX (novel)

-K-PAX is an American science fiction novel by Gene Brewer, the first in the K-PAX series.
+K-PAX is a 1995 American science fiction novel by Gene Brewer, the first in the K-PAX series.
 The series deals with the experiences on Earth of a being named Prot.
 It is written in the first person from the point of view of Prot's psychiatrist.

 K-PAX was adapted into a theatrical film of the same name, released in 2001.